ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 * 32-bit binaries are not supported
 * Windows support requires Windows 10
-* Linux support is limited to Ubuntu (tested against the latest LTS)
+* Linux support is limited to Ubuntu (tested against the 18.04 LTS)
-* Only Java 6 is well tested (with the exception of Ubuntu), but there are no known issues for Java 7 or higher.
+* Only Java 6 is well tested (with the exception of Ubuntu).
 * Aspera Transfer Manager clients must be created using IAM API keys and not HMAC credentials.

 ### Getting the SDK using Java